BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-While we find the factors of a number, don’t stop it too early.
+While finding the factors of a number, don’t stop it too early.
 Sometimes kids miss factors due to carelessness.
 So, check for every possible prime factor.
 For example, assuming 28 as a prime number by only testing divisibility by 2 is wrong.
 The number 28 has multiple factors such as 1, 2, 4, 7, 14, and 28.

 Mistake 5